ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+10.13.2022
+- Working on my portfolio as a whole, I'm trying to make some small tweaks.
+I have a note taker from a bootcamp lesson we did and it is TRULY amazing how bad it is.
+The worst part is that we were provided the front end!
+UI is horrible, but fixing it was easy.
+Glad I fixed it.

 10.9.2022
 - Did some coding these past few days but just was not inspired to log my progress for whatever reason.
 Today, I address the button link color issue, and ended up fixing them and making some other improvements to the site along the way.
 Tomorrow I plan on converting the sidenav to a modal so I can add the detectOutsideClick hook and a backdrop.
 From there, I will more than likely implement a dark theme option switch (very excited to create the dark theme!!!).